Capillary/api-documentation/source/includes/_customerLabels.md

 # Customer Labels

 Customer labels are used for tagging customers based on their activities or loyalty histories.
 Tags are used in loyalty, campaigns and Essential Insights.
-This resource lets you create new tags and tag customers to a tag.
+You can add new labels and tag labels to customers using APIs of organization and customers mentioned here.